lohi-cell/Waste-Classification/README.md

 ### Explanation
 This week covers the preprocessing of the dataset to ensure it is in the correct format for training a CNN model.
 The preprocessing steps include resizing images, normalizing pixel values, and encoding labels to facilitate effective model training.

+## Week 2
+## Overview
+In Week 2, we focused on building and training a Convolutional Neural Network (CNN) to classify plastic waste images into two categories: **Organic** and **Recyclable**.
+The model was built using TensorFlow and Keras.

+## Key Modules

+### 1. **Sequential Model**
+The CNN model is built using the **Sequential** API.
+It consists of:
+- **Conv2D Layers**: These layers detect features like edges and textures in images.
+- **MaxPooling Layers**: Reduce the size of the feature maps to speed up training and prevent overfitting.
+- **Flatten Layer**: Converts the 2D feature maps to a 1D vector for the fully connected layers.
+- **Dense Layers**: Fully connected layers make predictions based on the learned features.
+- **Dropout Layers**: Helps prevent overfitting by randomly disabling neurons during training.
+- **Activation Functions**: ReLU for hidden layers and sigmoid for the output layer to predict binary categories.

+### 2. **ImageDataGenerator**
+Used for **data augmentation** and **rescaling** images:
+- **Training**: Rescale pixel values to [0,1] for the model.
+- **Testing**: Same rescaling applied to the test data.

+### 3. **Model Training**
+- **fit()** method is used to train the model for 10 epochs.
+- The model uses **binary cross-entropy** loss and the **Adam optimizer** for training.
+- **Batch size** is set to 64, and **accuracy** is tracked during training.

+The model was trained using an `ImageDataGenerator` to efficiently load and preprocess images.
+Images were rescaled to the range [0, 1] to improve model performance.
+The model architecture consists of convolutional layers for feature extraction, max pooling for dimensionality reduction, and dense layers for classification.

+The model was trained for 10 epochs using the Adam optimizer and binary cross-entropy loss function.

+### 4. **Model Evaluation**
+After training, the model's performance is evaluated on test data, measuring **accuracy** and **loss**.Performance was evaluated on a validation set using the accuracy metric.

+### 5. **Prediction**
+The trained model predicts the probability of an input image belonging to either the 'Organic' or 'Recyclable' class.
+The class with the higher probability is the predicted outcome.

+## Conclusion
+This week, we built a CNN model to classify plastic waste images.
+The model was trained, evaluated, and is now capable of predicting new images into the appropriate categories.

+## Performance Optimization
+**Note:** It is recommended to use Google Colab with a **T4 GPU** for faster processing.
+To enable GPU in Colab:
+1. Navigate to **Runtime > Change runtime type**.
+2. Select **Hardware accelerator > GPU**.

 ## Usage
 1. Clone the repository.